hyurl/structured-clone/README.md

 There are two ways to import this package in Deno:

-1. Directly from GitHub (recommended)
+1. Directly from GitHub (recommended):

 ```ts
 import { compose, decompose } from "https://github.com/hyurl/structured-clone/raw/master/lib/index.js";